 The Late Payment of Commercial Debts (Interest) Act 1998, which came into force on 1 November 1998, requires Colleges, in the absence of agreement to the contrary, to make payments to suppliers within 30 days of either the provision of goods or services or the date on which the invoice is received.
 The target set by the Treasury for payment to suppliers within 30 days is 95%.
-The College incurred no interest charges in respect of late payment for this period.
+The College paid 35% of invoices within 30 days and 90% within 60 days.
+The College has recently transitioned to a digital based finance service and some suppliers have yet to update their systems accordingly.
+Managing cashflow alongside a significant building project during 2023/24 also had an impact on payment performance as project payments became due before receipt of the funding in line with the Post 16 Capacity Fund conditions.
+The College incurred no interest charges in respect of late payments for this period.